Why a mobile intranet app is vital for next-gen internal comms

 Mobile applications of all kinds are ever-increasing in popularity, with figures showing that, on average, people spend nearly 90% of their smartphone usage time in apps.
 This is even more impressive when combined with the fact that mobile usage is continuing to rise – the average American spends 3.6 hours per day on their mobile.
 But it’s not just for social reasons.
 10.11% of all apps downloaded in the Apple App Store in 2020 were business-related, meaning businesses are beginning to recognize the importance of providing an app for their employees to use whilst on their phones.

-Having a mobile intranet app makes it easy for any employee to get any information, help, and support wherever and whenever they need it.
+Having a mobile intranet or employee app makes it easy for any employee to get any information, help, and support wherever and whenever they need it.
 Most people have their smartphones to hand these days and so the app will mean they have the company’s digital hub at their fingertips.
 Mobile intranet apps are more than just a way of sharing company news – they can enable the organization to implement changes, gather feedback from employees, and solve any issues that may arise.

 The benefits to your enterprise – what to expect from your mobile app